Conditions Reference

 If [Not] CollectionContains <CollectionName>, <SearchItem> Then

 Tests if the search item is present in the collection.
-If the collection does not exist, the condition is false.

 Example: If Not CollectionContains [UserName] Then Exit